MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 * Microsoft R Open 3.3.3
 * Microsoft Visual C++ 2013 Redistributable
 * Microsoft Visual C++ 2015 Redistributable

+<a name="howtoinstall"></a>
+## How to install

+This section walks you through an R Server 9.x deployment using the standalone Windows installer.
+Under these instructions, your installation will be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes the ability to [operationalize your analytics](operationalize/about.md).

 <a name="download"><a/>
 ### Download R Server installer